davesag/node-tesla-api/README.md

       chargePortColdWeatherMode, // boolean
       chargePortDoorOpen, // boolean
-      chargePortLatch, // e.g "Engaged"  TODO: find out these values. chargeRate, // a number (TODO: check these values when charging the car) chargeToMaxRange, // boolean
+      chargePortLatch, // e.g "Engaged"  TODO: find out these values. chargeRate, // a number TODO: check these values when charging the car chargeToMaxRange, // boolean
-      chargerActualCurrent: 0, // a number (TODO: check these values when charging the car) chargerPhases, // 1 = single, 3 = three  TODO: is there such a thing as 2 phase power? chargerPilotCurrent, // something else measured in amps (e.g. 8) chargerPower, // a number (TODO: check these values when charging the car)
-      chargerVoltage: 2, // an integer (e.g 2)
+      chargerActualCurrent, // a number e.g 0   TODO: check these values when charging the car chargerPhases, // 1 = single, 3 = three  TODO: is there such a thing as 2 phase power? chargerPilotCurrent, // something else measured in amps (e.g. 8) chargerPower, // a number (TODO: check these values when charging the car) chargerVoltage, // an integer (e.g 2)
       chargingState, // e.g. "Stopped"  TODO: find out these values. connChargeCable, // e.g. "IEC"  TODO: find out these values. estBatteryRange, // floating point value using imperial units (miles) (e.g. 273.36)